tingaki/Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF/README.md

 # Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF

-This space is mainly used to provide program files and data files used in the paper "Intrinsic Pigeon-pair Preferences Revealed by IVF".
+This space is mainly used to provide code files and data files used in the paper "Intrinsic Pigeon-pair Preferences Revealed by IVF".
-Our files consist of three parts: 1.
+The repository consists of three parts: 1.
 Code files 2.
 Data files for estimation 3.
 Data files for figures and tables.
 Code files are divided into part 1 to 4.
 Part 1 explains how the data is merged and compiled.
 Part 2 is the estimation of equation (1) in the paper.